make-software/casper-nctl-docker/README.md

 ### Start a network with five nodes

-To create a container with the NCTL image write:
+To create a container that spins up a network with five validator nodes, write the following command in the :

 ```bash
 docker run --rm -it --name mynctl -d -p 11101:11101 -p 14101:14101 -p 18101:18101 makesoftware/casper-nctl